SatyrDiamond/my-stars/README.md

 - [vkbo/novelWriter](https://github.com/vkbo/novelWriter) - novelWriter is an open source plain text editor designed for writing novels.
 It supports a minimal markdown-like syntax for formatting text.
 It is written with Python 3 (3.8+) and Qt 5 (5.10+) for cro
 - [synesthesiam/voice2json](https://github.com/synesthesiam/voice2json) - Command-line tools for speech and intent recognition on Linux
 - [chip-red-pill/uCodeDisasm](https://github.com/chip-red-pill/uCodeDisasm) -
-- [uktrade/stream-unzip](https://github.com/uktrade/stream-unzip) - Python function to stream unzip all the files in a ZIP archive - without loading the entire ZIP file or any of its files into memory at once
+- [uktrade/stream-unzip](https://github.com/uktrade/stream-unzip) - Python function to stream unzip all the files in a ZIP archive on the fly
 - [Mukosame/Anime2Sketch](https://github.com/Mukosame/Anime2Sketch) - A sketch extractor for anime/illustration.
 - [pyston/pyston](https://github.com/pyston/pyston) - A faster and highly-compatible implementation of the Python programming language.
 - [facebookincubator/cinder](https://github.com/facebookincubator/cinder) - Cinder is Meta's internal performance-oriented production version of CPython.